CME211/notes/challenge/cpp_assignment/README.md

 The challenge is to:

 1. Load the data into an appropriate C++ nested `map` structure.
-The heirarchy should be `MovieId -> UserId -> Rating`.
+The hierarchy should be `MovieId -> UserId -> Rating`.

 2. Write simple print routines for the `map`.